 A lot of association with BJP leaders

 Since BJP came into power there have been many Isha Foundation events where their ministers presided.
 The Adiyogi was unveiled by PM Modi himself.
 Towards this I can only attribute it to Sadhguru’s video, where he talks about supporting the current government because it’s the only way to (hopefully) build a better country.
 And it is basic common sense – if we as people keep opposing the government like they are colonial forces then what’s left for us?
-Should we next go into revolution mode to topple the government like freedom fighters?
-And then what?
-Set up a new democratic machine?
-Wait a minute, that already happened!
+I do understand in the case where the gov really transgresses but when a particular gov has won via landslide victory then we do need to give them a chance.
+A real chance.
+And that chance for them is a chance for us, as a country, to grow better and beyond our typical run-rate.

 Secondly, there were as usual completely baseless controversies of Sadhguru posturing to forward BJP’s agenda.
 Like for example Isha’s rally for rivers campaign used the number 80009 80009 which BJP used earlier in their campaigns.
 So they said “Oooooh prooof for the affiliation”.
 Except that it wasn’t.
 Because earlier Horlicks also used the same number in their marketing campaigns.
 Because it’s a number available for marketing purposes and any organization can use it without being best buds.

 So all the above are completely clear situations which need to be seen in the right context.
 It may be difficult for newbies and that’s why I am explaining it here.
-But for a lot of us, who have been aware and in loop of Isha content for so many years, will know there isn’t any “change of colors” or something at all.
+But for a lot of us who have been aware and in loop of Isha content for so many years will know there isn’t any “change of colors” or something at all.

 There is now just one more bit that I want to address and it’s not so clear but I will share my perspective on the matter.
 Anyway, at the end of day you have to take the call about this for yourself I am only sharing my thoughts.

-Largely, I think this is a matter of internal criticism versus external criticism.
+I think this is a matter of internal criticism versus external criticism.
 When we work in an office and need to give feedback to employees there is a fine balance between criticism given one-to-one and given openly.
 Same with students in college.
-As a teacher, if the student discusses something with me openly then I may correct them openly.
+As a teacher, if the student discusses something with me openly then I may correct them.
 But then if they score less in an assignment then I may call them and talk to them privately.
 I won’t openly address their shortcomings in class.

 Same everywhere.